 Every business needs a website.
 Period.
 With that being said, here pops up another question: how do you make your website stand out from others in your niche?

 The most straightforward definition of interactive web design is that an interactive website is an online asset that nurtures and facilitates user communication and interaction (with the business and other users).
 Placing any random content on your website just doesn't cut it anymore in our increasingly digitized world.

 Besides flawless UI/UX strategies, the secret behind interactive websites is to offer users fun, collaborative, and engaging content.
 Speaking of appealing, shareable content, don't think we are talking exclusively about blog posts.
 Indeed, well-written blog articles dealing with hot topics and delivering actionable CTAs are the heart of web interactivity.
 Blogging provides tremendous benefits for any business, but building a blog is just the beginning when it comes to interactive elements.

 The "Technical" Aspects of Interactive Websites

 Before discussing features, integrations, and ideas on creating an interactive website, let's take some technical specs out of the way.
 The design of your website is your foundation, the building block of your online success.
+If you're unsure about any of these technical aspects, it might be a good idea to find a professional who can guide you through this process.
 More than 90% of all users' impressions regarding a website focus on its design.
 So let's see a couple of things you need to check first before you go deeper with the details:

 Overall website layout.
 Don't forget that wireframes and prototypes are crucial for UX design;